noursaidi/udmi/docs/guides/example_messaging.md

 The system additionally comprises the following virtual points
 - `zone_air_temperature_setpoint`

-These points have been named according to [DBO](../tech_primer.md) at the controller.
+These points have been named according to [Digital Buildings Ontology (DBO)](../tech_primer.md) at the controller.
+Conversely it is also possible and valid to represent each component as a [logical device](../tech_primer.md#) subject to project requirements

-This is an example, in practice the system may comprise additional components and points not shown in the example.
-These would be incorporated in the same way.
-There are different ways and connectivity options toa achieve the same functionality e.g. using [gateways](../specs/gateway.md)
+In practice the system may comprise additional components and points not shown in this limited example, however these can be incorporated in the same way.
+There are different ways and connectivity options to achieve the same functionality e.g. using [gateways](../specs/gateway.md)

 ## Site Model & Metadata